-There are three known stages of syphilis with the first two stages often mistaken with other type of sexually transmitted infections.
-The first and second stage progresses without doing much to the body and without showing many symptoms.
-After the second stage, the symptom (rashes) often disappears on its own then it goes dormant.
+There are three known stages of syphilis with the first two stages often mistaken for another type of sexually transmitted infections.
+The first and second stage progresses without doing much to the body and without showing any symptoms.
+After the second stage, the symptom (rashes) often disappears on its own when it goes dormant.
 You can be infected and wouldn’t have a clue for 20 years now because of its mild symptoms.
 After a few years of living a happy life, the third stage will start with inflammation all over your body, internal bleeding, aneurysm and even death.

 Worst case scenario for HIV